Pulleys

 loops over them, as in the picture below?
 You can see that the 100kg

-(ignoring the end of the rope you're pulling with).
+ignoring the loose end of the rope you're pulling with).
 That means

-each rope is supporting a quarter of the total 100kg weight, or 25kg,
+each section of rope is supporting a quarter of the total 1000 newton weight, or 250 newtons,

 and to raise the weight into the air, you have to pull with only a

-Artwork: How pulleys work#3: With four wheels and four ropes, a pulley cuts the lifting force you need to one quarter.
+Artwork: How pulleys work#3: With four wheels and the rope working in four sections, a pulley cuts the lifting force you need to one quarter.
 But you have to pull the end of the rope four times as far.

 What's the catch?